-A volume in the 4to format, of 208 pages entirely typeset by hand in exclusive 12 point Tallone® type, designed by Alberto Tallone and punch-cut by Charles Malin in Paris.
+A volume in the 4to format (37x23 cm), of 208 pages entirely typeset by hand in the exclusive 12 point Tallone® type, designed by Alberto Tallone and punch-cut by Charles Malin in Paris.

 Captions and footnotes are typeset by hand in Garamond type, cast by Deberny & Peignot.

-The more than 360.000 letters handled for the typesetting of this book, make it an exceptional endeavor in the contemporary printing scene:
+More than 360.000 letters were used for the hand-typesetting of this book, making it an exceptional endeavor in the contemporary printing scene:

 INDEX OF INSERTS:

-- original ancient watermarks respectively from the 16th century onwards, made in Italy, France and England, identified by date, place and the name of the maker;
+- original ancient watermarks, made in Italy, France and England, identified by date, place and the name of the maker;

 - original make-ready and overlaying page, which shows how the printer should intervene to achieve a more even impression over the printed page: